Tylecodon occultans (Toelken) Toelken

 This species is native to South Africa (Western Cape).

-Tylecodon occultans is a dwarf succulent geophyte, up to 4 inches (10 cm) tall, with a sparsely branched, somewhat globose tuberous base and deep green, variably glandular-hairy leaves.
+Tylecodon occultans is a dwarf succulent geophyte with a sparsely branched, somewhat globose tuberous base and deep green, variably glandular-hairy leaves.
+It grows up to 4 inches (10 cm) tall.
 The caudex is up to 0.6 inches (1.5 cm) in diameter and with grey flaking bark.
-Leaves are fleshy, rounded, up to 1 inch (2.5 cm) in diameter, recurved, and appressed to the ground.
+Leaves are fleshy, rounded, recurved, appressed to the ground, and up to 1 inch (2.5 cm) in diameter.
 Flowers are tubular, pale yellow to yellowish-green, and appear in summer on an erect, up to 3.2 inches (8 cm) long thyrse.

 How to Grow and Care for Tylecodon occultans